ocharles/blog/posts/2013-12-07-24-days-of-hackage-threepenny-gui.md

 that's a minor concern that shouldn't stop you experimenting with this fantastic project.

-I also started my first draft of this post raving on about FRP, but observent readers will notice we didn't really use any of the FRP functionality that `threepenny-gui` offers.
+I also started my first draft of this post raving on about FRP, but observant readers will notice we didn't really use any of the FRP functionality that `threepenny-gui` offers.
 Sadly, I didn't get time to touch this part of the library, and I think it has the potential to do more interesting things.
 For